-6. In this Declaration, I discuss analysis I performed that shows there will very likely be sufficient NO_x allowances available for compliance with the Final Rule in 2023 through 2030 in light of ongoing changes in the electric generation industry.
-Although judicial stays have affected near-term implementation, my analysis of NOx allowance budget adequacy focuses on the Final Rule as a whole, across all 22 covered states.
+7. Despite this reduction in the Final Rule's near-term coverage of states under the Group 3 allowance trading program, the Final Rule's emissions trading program is still reasonable, and has a high likelihood of achieving pollution reductions that create large public health benefits without endangering reliability or guaranteeing large electric rate increases.
+In this Declaration, I discuss analysis I performed that shows there will very likely be sufficient NO_x allowances available for compliance with the Final Rule in 2023 through 2025 in the 11 states currently without stay orders in light of ongoing changes in the electric generation industry.
 I also discuss how the Final Rule will support fuel diversity and reliability, how the Inflation Reduction Act of 2022 ("Inflation Reduction Act") will support compliance, and how the Final Rule will create substantial public health and economic benefits.
 Last, I discuss reasons why the Final Rule, despite imposing compliance costs on certain EGUs, does not guarantee an increase in electricity rates.

-There Is Sufficient Liquidity in the NO_X Allowance Market to Accommodate EPA's Changes to the Group 3 Emissions Trading Program
+There Is Sufficient Liquidity in the NOX Allowance Market to Accommodate EPA's Changes to the Group 3 Emissions Trading Program

-7. As I explain below, opponents of the Final Rule have argued that EPA developed an unrealistically stringent emissions allowance allocation for at least certain regulated states.
-According to my analysis, however, not only are there sufficient allowances, but there will be excess allowances in the market in 2023 through 2025, and very likely through 2026 and beyond.

-8. EPA developed the number of Group 3 ozone season NO_X emissions allowances budgeted in the Final Rule by modeling different methods for reducing NO_X across all regulated EGUs.1 The sum of a state's remaining EGU emissions in each year, accounting for modeled emissions reductions, became each state's emissions budget in each year from 2023 to 2029.
+- 8. As I explain below, opponents of the Final Rule have argued that EPA developed an unrealistically stringent emissions allowance allocation for at least certain regulated states.
+According to my analysis, however, not only are there sufficient allowances, but there will be excess allowances in the market in 2023 through 2025, and very likely through 2026 and beyond, regardless of the current stay orders in place in 12 of the original 22 states.
+In fact, there is evidence that even if states were unable to trade with one another, each likely has enough allowances to meet its compliance obligations. - 9.
+EPA developed the number of Group 3 ozone season NO_x emissions allowances budgeted in the Final Rule by modeling different methods for reducing NO_x across all regulated EGUs.3 The sum of a state's remaining EGU emissions in each year, accounting for modeled emissions reductions, became each state's emissions budget in each year from 2023 to 2029.
 Across these years, additional NO_X reduction measures as part of a staged compliance plan yield progressively lower emissions budgets.